ecealptekin/Photometric-Approach-to-Surface-Reconstruction-of-Artist-Paintings/README.md

 <img width="450" alt="Screenshot 2021-02-01 at 13 30 09" src="https://user-images.githubusercontent.com/48667985/106446780-b71b7e80-6491-11eb-964a-11e169cd045c.png">

-7. The Spot Light is controllable by the keyboard.
+7. The position of the Spot Light is controllable by the keyboard.
 The keyboard preferences have to be set in Project Settings->Input Manager

 8. The Plane rotates according to the directions written on the buttons when the buttons are pressed.
 The Inspector of the Plane contains scripts of the Buttons and the Material